 Work Life Balance: Why You Should Insist Your Employees Take Vacation

-If everyone in the United States used their allotted paid time off, the economy would see an annual $160 billion boost in business sales, plus $21 billion in tax revenues.
+In 2018 Americans left 768 million vacation days unused, and that number was up by 9% from the year before.
 And yet, at least a quarter of Americans leave vacation days on the table every year.
 And 61 percent of them continue to work even when they do take time off.
 If you manage people, you might think this is great news.
 After all, more time working is good for business, right?
 Wrong.
 The more important factor is a healthy work life balance.

 Work life balance is more than a hip catchphrase for your recruiters to throw around.
 It leads to healthier employees and a healthier bottom line.
 If you need convincing, check out this top-three list of reasons why you should help your employees achieve work life balance.